victordcp/tsigen/README.md

 This is a simples one execution time

 ## Next steps
-- Fist of all, finish the main objective (currently not gerenating the interfaces)
+- First of all, finish the main objective (currently not gerenating the interfaces)
 - Review the project structure
 - Implement support to mode databases